-“Well when you put it like that, number four does sound the most appealing, though I do not know how well I’ll do with all that scurrying around.”
+“Well when you put it like that, number four does sound the most appealing, I, for one, am tired of these interlopers thinkin they can take my company.
+Though I do not know how well I’ll do with all that scurrying around.”

 “I do not remember that, nor do I want to” he said fingering his ring “But if it comes to that we shall proceed accordingly.
 Lead on.”

 Gaige hurried to the door, peered out to make sure the coast was clear before signaling to Wainwright and Deathtrap to follow.
 They hurried down the hall and slipped into the room with the open window, closing the door just as they heard the stairs groan.